baraline/convst/examples/README.rst

 Example Gallery
 ===============

-Below is a gallery of multiple example using diverse functionalities of the `convst` package.
+Below is a gallery of multiple example using diverse functionalities of the `RDST` package.